Xamez/TextHoloAPI/README.md

 ### Manual

-Just copy these 3 packages into your plugin.
+Just copy "hologram", "text" and "utils" packages into your plugin.

 ## Usage